Archaeology and Cultures of Antiquity

 Paul of Tarsus

-The new course Archaeology and Cultures of Antiquity is characterized by a high degree of specialisation: through its organisation in two curricula – an archaeological and a historical and philological one – it provides instruments and methods for a critical confrontation with the varied spectrum of disciplines of classical antiquity, from analysing materials and events, to studying texts and words, all this for the purpose of producing new knowledge.
+The new course in Archaeology and Cultures of Antiquity is characterized by a high degree of specialisation: through its organisation into two curricula – an archaeological and a historical and philological one – it provides instruments and methods for a critical confrontation with the varied spectrum of disciplines of classical antiquity, from analysing materials and events, to studying texts and words, all this for the purpose of producing new knowledge.

 The result of this joint effort is a unique educational offer, enriched by numerous activities – internships and excavations (within the region, in Europe, in the Near East, as well as underwater), and laboratories, seminars and workshops.

 Overall, the programme effectively prepares the students for a higher education, which could then lead to research and management roles in institutions or teaching, either in schools or at the university.
 Graduates will also be able to play prominent roles as curators, operators in the field of the promotion and enhancement of archaeological heritage, librarians, archivists, editors, journalists and communication experts.
 It must be noted, however, that the education offered by the multi-faceted sector of ancient studies provides its students with a great deal of mental flexibility, which makes them able to adapt very well even to "unrelated" work scenarios.
 Therefore, this turns out to be a relevant cut above the rest for entering the labour market.